LukePhairatt/projects/README.md

 The development of a differential drive robot base with a depth RGB camera running ROS.
 The robot motor drive is controlled by Arduino.
 ROS Arduino serial interface, navigation stack, and vision modules are running on RPi2.

 **FFT Robust Gaussian Regression Filter (RGR)** [(project)](https://github.com/LukePhairatt/RobustGaussianRegression)
 Algorithm for micro defect detections(~25 um or more).
-The core idea is to use RGR to re-engineer the nominal surface for thresholding.The binary surface residuals can then be detected using convention image processing techniques.
+The core idea is to use RGR to re-engineer the nominal surface for thresholding.The binary surface residuals can then be detected using conventional image processing techniques.

-**Line Laser Scanner Hand-Eye Calibration**[(project)](https://github.com/LukePhairatt/LaserHandEyeCalibration)
+**Robot Hand-Eye Calibration of a Line Laser Scanner**[(project)](https://github.com/LukePhairatt/LaserHandEyeCalibration)
 MATLAB implementation of computing 6DoF pose of a line laser scanner frame w.r.t a robot tool frame.